thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

     ## Variable importance mode:         none
     ## OOB prediction error:             0.05711483

-which shows that the Out of Bag prediction error (classification error) is only 0.06 (in the probability scale).
+which shows that the Out of Bag prediction error (classification error) is only 0.06 (this number is in the probability scale).
 Note that, it is not easy to compare the results of the regression and classification OOB errors as these are conceptually different.
 Also note that we turn on `keep.inbag = TRUE` so that ranger can estimate the classification errors using the Jackknife-after-Bootstrap method (Wager et al., 2014). `quantreg=TRUE` obviously would not work here since it is a classification and not a regression problem.

 We next derive prediction errors for the two options: